 Mum smiled.
 'That's my girl.
 Do what you think is best.
 Just remember, we're always here for you, and we'll respect your decision, no matter what it is.'
 I heard a grumble somewhere in the distance.
 'We will, won't we, Mike?' she said firmly.

 Eventually, Mum managed to change the subject, and got me talking about my coursework.
 By the time we finally said goodbye, I was feeling a lot better.

 While I'd been talking to Mum, I'd heard the doorbell, and I'd heard Vicki answer.
-When I re-entered the lounge, there was a massive bunch of flowers waiting for me.
+When I re-entered the lounge, there was a massive bouquet of flowers waiting for me.

 'Special delivery,' said Vicki excitedly, her voice tinged with jealousy.
 'The woman from the florists said that it was the biggest bouquet anyone has ever ordered from her.'

-I stared at the bouquet and the message attached to it, and immediately wondered if I should reconsider my decision.
+I stared at the flowers and the message attached to them, and immediately wondered if I should reconsider my decision.
 Despite Mum's advice, should I give him a second chance?

 "I love you.
 Please forgive me, Simon", the card declared.
 There was a restaurant invitation attached to the flowers, too.
 Simon was offering to take me to a very expensive restaurant in Peak District.

 Vicki was no help, at least not at first.
 I stared at the flowers; it appeared that Simon had sent me the entire contents of a florist's shop, wrapped in a big purple bow.

 'You and Simon have been a bit up and down for a while, Anna.
 But you're really well suited, and I'm sure that you could still make a go of it with him,' Vicki said earnestly.

 'I suppose so…' I began uncertainly.
 Then she told me.